 Interviewer and Author

 Rosie Alexander (formerly McFarland) went to Jeremie, Haiti for six weeks to interview Haitians and prepare this book.
-When she got back to the states she started writing short stories based on those interviews and is now editing them into a complete manuscript.
+When she got back to the states she started writing short stories based on the audio of those interviews.

-After graduating from Whitworth University with a BA in English Literature she backpacked around the British Isles by herself for two months before going to Haiti.
 Rosie has a passion for giving every person the opportunity to tell their story.
 She made videos for her YouTube channel (Lostbetweenthepages) for over three years.
-She now lives in California, working as an office manager.
+She now lives in California working as an office manager.
 She is recently married.

-Rosie enjoys making lists, baking her feelings, and marathoning Netflix.
+Rosie enjoys making lists, quilting, baking her feelings, and marathoning Netflix.

 Editor / Illustrator

-Amanda Sneed graduated from UCLA with a Bachelor’s of Science in Physiology and a minor in English Literature.
-Though originally pursuing a career in healthcare, she has since redirected her passions and gifts towards the creative fields of art.
-She now lives in Los Angeles, working as an art instructor for children and a freelance writer and editor
+Amanda Orozco graduated from UCLA with a Bachelor’s of Science in Physiology and a minor in English Literature.
+She just completed her Master’s of Science in Publishing at NYU.
+Though originally pursuing a career in healthcare, she has since redirected her passions and gifts towards a career in publishing.
+She now lives in New York, working at Little, Brown and pursuing her dream of working in publishing.

 Amanda is excited to work with the team on this project; she hopes it gives each Haitian a voice that rings loud and true.